Becoming a Lawyer

 - Gray's Inn.

-At present, on successful completion of the BPTC and the Inns qualifying requirements, you will be ‘Called’ to the Bar and will be able to describe yourself legitimately as a barrister.
+At present, on successful completion of the BVS and the Inns qualifying requirements, you will be ‘Called’ to the Bar and will be able to describe yourself legitimately as a barrister.
+However, you will also need to complete pupillage before you can practice.

 The final stage of qualifying as a barrister is pupillage, undertaken at a set of barristers' chambers or another approved legal environment - this is split into two periods of six months each, known as the "first six" and "second six".
-Pupillage must be started within five years of passing the BPTC and there is an annual application round for pupillage and members of our Pupillage Advisory Service will help you to identify and apply to sets of chambers suitable to meet your career aspirations.
-They will also help with obtaining mini-pupillages during your BPTC so that you can obtain some experience of life in chambers.
+Pupillage must be started within five years of passing the vocational stage of training.

 During the pupillage "first six" you will be assigned a pupil supervisor (one of the barristers) whom you will observe and assist.
 If you complete this period satisfactorily you will be given a certificate which will allow you to work on your own during the "second six".
 During that time you will start to take on cases and clients of your own and may represent them in court.